AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Lead Paragraph
 ```
-Tools like Lovable and Bolt generate frontends fast.
-But when your AI system needs to scale, the cracks appear.
+Tools like Lovable, Bolt.new, and Replit generate frontends fast.
+But when your app needs to scale, the cracks appear.
 ```

 ### Pain Points